Optimizing over iid distributions and the Beat the Average game: The case of sup P[X1+X2+X3 < 2 X4]

 Before proving the upper bound given in \eqref{4_eq_1}, it is instructive to first derive weaker bounds.
 To this end, we apply \Cref{sup_mu_ineq} first with $m = 4$ and then with $m = 6$; this is interesting insofar as it provides an example where the upper bound improves with increasing $m$.
 The bound for $m = 6$, which will be $\frac{7}{15} \le 0.467$, is also the best upper bound that we know of which can be verified by hand.
 In the next subsection, we will then present the computer-assisted proof of the upper bound in \eqref{4_eq_1}.

 For $m = 4$, the four versions of the inequality are

 To apply \Cref{sup_mu_ineq}, we need to determine how many of these are jointly satisfiable.
-Assuming $X_1 \le X_2 \le X_3 \le X_4$ without loss of generality, it is clear that at most the first two are jointly satisfiable, and this is possible with
+Assuming $X_1 \le X_2 \le X_3 \le X_4$ without loss of generality, it is clear that at most the first two are jointly satisfiable, and this is possible with $X_1 = X_2 = 0$ and $X_3 = X_4 = 1$.
+Therefore by~\Cref{sup_mu_ineq}, we can conclude